 Students, moreover, study the impact of physics on society, the moral and ethical dilemmas, and the social, economic and environmental implications of the work of physicists.
 Throughout this challenging course, students become aware of how scientists work and communicate with each other.
 Further, students enjoy multiple opportunities for scientific study and creative inquiry within a global context.

-Topics - Year 12 Topics - Year 13
+Topics - Year 12

-1. Measurements and 7.
-Atomic, Nuclear and particle physics
+- Measurements and uncertainties

-uncertainties 8.
-Energy production

-2. Mechanics
+Mechanics

-3. Thermal physics One option topic will be studied from:
+- 3. Thermal physics

-4. Circular motion and gravitation A. Relativity
+- 4. Circular motion and gravitation

-5. Oscillations and waves B. Engineering physics
+- 5. Oscillations and waves

-6. Electricity and magnetism C. Imaging
+- 6. Electricity and magnetism

-D. Astrophysics